Rose Wilder Lane: The Discovery of Freedom

 Writer Albert Jay Nock wrote that Lane and Paterson's nonfiction works were "the only intelligible books on the philosophy of individualism that have been written in America this century".
 The two women had "shown the male world of this period how to think fundamentally...[T]hey don't fumble and fiddle around – every shot goes straight to the centre".
 Journalist John Chamberlain credits Rand, Paterson and Lane with his final "conversion" from socialism to what he called "an older American philosophy" of libertarian and conservative ideas.

 In 1943, Lane came into the national spotlight through her response to a radio poll on Social Security.
 She mailed in a post-card with a response likening the Social Security system to a Ponzi scheme that would, she felt, ultimately destroy the United States.
 Wartime monitoring of mail eventually resulted in a Connecticut State Trooper being dispatched to her home to question her motives.
 Her strong response to this infringement on her right of free speech resulted in a flurry of newspaper articles and the publishing of a pamphlet, "What is this, the Gestapo?", that was meant to remind Americans to be watchful of their rights despite the wartime exigencies.
-The pamphlet was distributed by the National Economic Council, Inc, an anti-Semitic organization that supported the fascist government in Spain.
+The pamphlet was distributed by the National Economic Council, Inc, an anti-Semitic organization that supported the fascist government in Spain, despite the fact that Lane herself wrote stridently against anti-Semitism and other forms of racism.
 During this time period, an FBI file was compiled on Lane.

 As Lane aged, her political opinions solidified as a stalwart libertarian.
 Her defense of what she considered to be basic American principles of liberty and freedom were seen by some as harsh and abrasive in the face of disagreement.
 It is documented that during this time period that she broke with her old friend and political ally Isabel Paterson in 1946.
 During this time period and into the 1950s, Lane also had an acrimonious correspondence with socialist writer Max Eastman.